Skip to main content

 This is the parking strategy that actually works.

-Stampede Park lots: the official option
+Stampede Park lots: the venue-operator option

 The Saddledome sits inside Stampede Park, and Stampede Park has roughly 5,000 paid parking spots in a series of numbered lots.
 They wrap around the building from the south, west, and north sides.
 The closest are the lots immediately south and east of the building.
 They sell out first.